Two Missionaries

 Two Missionaries (Porgi l'altra guancia; Turn the Other Cheek) is a 1974 French/Italian international co-production adventure comedy film starring the film duo of Terence Hill and Bud Spencer.

-The film is set in Venezuela.
-The film depicts two Roman Catholic missionaries who decide to raise parrots in their mission, and to defend the poor.
-The Bishop of Maracaibo considers the two misfits to be black sheep.
+Set in Venezuela, the film depicts two Roman Catholic missionaries who decide to raise parrots on their mission while also defending the poor.
+The Bishop of Maracaibo considers these two misfits to be the black sheep.

 Synopsis

-Two missionaries (Bud Spencer and Terence Hill) come into conflict with the authorities when they turn their mission into a parrot farm.
-The Bishop of Maracaibo calls them his 'black sheep' and the Monsignore has been called to check on their behavior.
-Like usual, our heroes help the poor to defend themselves and provoke some funny fist fights in the process.
+In 1896, Two missionaries (Bud Spencer and Terence Hill) come into conflict with the authorities when they turn their mission into a parrot farm.
+The Bishop of Maracaibo calls them his 'black sheep,' and the Monsignore has been called to check on their behavior.
+As usual, our heroes help the poor defend themselves while getting into some funny fistfights in the process.